without Internet Explorer,

 Certainly, the musicianship, the writing and the arranging were being affected ostensibly by the minimal effort and soul the Lynott-Gorham team put into the process.
 B-side represents profusely the musical uncertainty and creative lethargy which led to these alarmingly mediocre results, hardly matching the previous attempt’s competent standards.
-In addition, the band may seem to sound progressively subdued and humdrum, at times struggling to find common ground – while Snowy on the contrary comes up occasionally with some unbelievably tasteful riffs and licks, increasing the flamboyance and neatness to dual-guitar riff textures, taking into greater consideration the writing phase, insisting on displaying the bluesy side of the band, but soon giving up to the flatness of the entire structure.
+In addition, the band may seem to sound progressively subdued and humdrum, at times struggling to find common ground – while Snowy on the contrary comes up occasionally with some unbelievably tasteful riffs and licks, increasing the flamboyance and neatness to dual-guitar riff textures, taking into greater consideration the writing phase, insisting on displaying the inherent bluesy side of the band, but soon giving up to the flatness of the entire structure.
 Lynott’s sudden change of heart surely made him pull in a different direction than his companion, giving in to the heavy metal fashion he once claimed not to feel identified with, as well as being self-complacent on the conception of certain songs we wish he saved for his solo album.
 Downey says:

 “I remember a few times asking Phil: Is this one for your album or the Lizzy album?’
 When we did “Mexican Blood”, I knew we were in a session as Lizzy, but I thought this could easily end up as a Phil solo track”.